- I. Residential Life Office: Welcome and Expectations

 The Office of Residential Life

-The below Administrative Policies and Procedures are in place to ensure that each student is aware of the different administrative functions of the Residential Life office, the protocol for addressing administrative related issues, and the expectations that both our office and students will be held to.
+The below Administrative Policies and Procedures are in place to ensure that each student is aware of the different administrative functions of the Residential Life office, the protocol for addressing administrative related issues, and the expectations for students and staff members.

 Residents are responsible for information sent through campus e-mail and campus mail.
 Thus, please be sure to check all forms of communication on a daily basis.